ozntur/Final-Project-Group-10_OAG/README.md

 perform linear regression. `linreg10` package can calculate the confidence intervals, estimate linear regression coefficients, compute mean square prediction error, and calculate p-value.
-Additionally, the package can plot 1. residuals vs fitted-values 2. qq-plot of residuals,
-3. histogram of residuals and 4. density of residuals.
+Additionally, the package can plot 1-residuals vs fitted-values 2-qq-plot of residuals, 3-histogram of residuals and 4-density of residuals.
 Please go to the [Reference](https://au-r-programming.github.io/Final-Project-Group-10_OAG/reference/index.html) link on top of this webpage for the explanations of the functions.